 I AM HERE FOR YOU.
 I LOVE YOU.
 ALL OF YOU.

-Turning to her, I anticipated that she might reciprocate with her own endorsement of love for him.
+Turning to her partner, I anticipated that she might reciprocate with her own endorsement of love for her.
 However, her response surprised me.
-She seemed skeptical; untrusting of his words.
-I asked her to share with him what she was feeling as she listened to him.
+She seemed skeptical, untrusting of her partner’s words.
+I asked her to share with her partner what she was feeling as she listened to her.
 “Embarrassed, really,” she said.
 “You don’t talk to me like that, and I don’t know what to do with those words.”
 She continued, saying, “I feel embarrassed…maybe vulnerable is the word, because this is not how you talk.
 It feels unfamiliar, foreign.”